AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 - Develop code to create, traverse, and manipulate elements in 1D array.
 - Describe the initial conditions that must be met for a program segment to work as intended or described.

+To help you debug, you can quickly and easily print the contents of an array with a convenience method in the **java.util.Arrays** library.

+`System.out.println(java.util.Arrays.toString(r));  // r is an array.
+Per request of MGD `

 ## Unit 6 Project

 **Goals**